Approximation and stability results for the parabolic FitzHugh-Nagumo system with combined rapidly oscillating sources: Well posedness result for non-autonomous systems

 \end{enumerate}

-\end{defi} The conditions in this definition impose a reasonable framework to study the heat equation on the whole line, which is the linear component of our system.
+\end{defi} The conditions in this definition impose a reasonable framework for studying the heat equation on the whole line, which is the linear component of our system.
 For $\sigma>0$ let $g_\sigma(x,t)$ be the fundamental solution to the heat equation in $\R$

 Then, for the operator $ \mathcal{L}= \partial_t -A\triangle$ with $A=diag(1,\rho)$, the corresponding Green's function is $G(x,t):=(g_1(x,t),g_\rho(x,t))$.

 If $\mu$ is a finite Borel measure on $\R$, and $w\in \mathcal{B}$ for an admissible space, then $\mu*w\in \mathcal{B}$ and